szaumoor/ZSTweaks/README.md

 There's no reason this weapon should be more limited duration-wise.
 Now it follows the usual convention.

-**Component 110:** Make Bless last longer
+**Component 110:** Make Bless and Curse last longer

 I don't think 36 seconds with a very long casting makes this spell desirable in most situations.
 Therefore, now the duration is 36 seconds plus 1 round per 2 levels up to level 19.
+Curse will also be affected if installed in IWD, or if it's installed in any way on BG, such as with SCS, and IWDification.

 **Component 130:** Standardize Hold Person's saving throw penalties